misskey-dev/misskey/CONTRIBUTING.md

 You could install them in system-wide (such as from package manager).

 #### Use `docker compose`
-You could obtain all-in-one container by typing `docker compose -f $PROJECT_ROOT/compose.local-db.yml`.
+You could obtain middleware container by typing `docker compose -f $PROJECT_ROOT/compose.local-db.yml up -d`.

 #### Use Devcontainer
 Devcontainer also has necessary setting.
 This method can be done by connecting from VSCode.